SylviaOne/Repo-hub/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.